rstraub/rstraub.github.io/_posts/2025-06-09-on-thinking-your-own-thoughts.md

 author: Roy Straub
 categories:
 - non-tech
-description: test
+description: On the importance of creating breathing room to think
 layout: post
 tags:
 - thinking
 title: "On Thinking Your Own Thoughts"
 ---

-> Grace fills empty spaces, but it can only enter where there is a void to receive it, and it is grace itself which makes this void. - Simone Weil

 We live in an age where we are exposed to an incredible amount of information.
 Despite unprecedented access to information, I’d argue there's a dark side: *we’re losing touch with our own thoughts.* I believe the lack of space to think is to blame.

+> Grace fills empty spaces, but it can only enter where there is a void to receive it, and it is grace itself which makes this void. - Simone Weil

 I’ve always had the inclination to become great at what I do.
 A drive to continuously improve.
 Being a naturally curious person, I look everywhere for information: articles, books, videos, forums—you name it.
 And although I’ve learned a lot along the way, I’ve experienced its downside firsthand: my search for knowledge made me consume so much information that I never stopped to hear my own thoughts.
 In a way, I felt like I was drowning in a sea of information, never quite able to come up for air.
 I overexposed myself to information.